Skip to main content

 2. Well Positioned to Advance

-Four U.S. provisional patents filed, 24 published works (12 Zenodo DOIs + 12 SSRN papers), seven governance architectures, six hardware research platforms, thirteen interactive simulations producing 2,800+ experimental runs with zero unsafe actions.
+Four U.S. provisional patents filed, 33 published works (18 Zenodo DOIs + 15 SSRN papers), seven governance architectures, twelve hardware research platforms, nineteen interactive simulations producing 2,800+ experimental runs with zero unsafe actions.
 Advanced degree: Georgetown University M.P.S.
 Applied Intelligence (STEM).
 B.Sc.
 Computer Science Engineering (USF).
-140+ professional credentials including IEEE, AIAA, ACM, AAAI, INFORMS, NDIA, and Sigma Beta Delta Honor Society memberships.
+140+ professional credentials including IEEE, AIAA, ACM, AAAI, INFORMS, NDIA, DARPAConnect, and Sigma Beta Delta Honor Society memberships.
 Active industry engagement across defense, aerospace, AI, and manufacturing trade shows and conferences.

 3. Benefit to the United States